2023 Most Popular Mathematics & Statistics Doctor's Degree Schools in New York

 Top 10 Most Popular Mathematics & Statistics Doctor's Degree Schools

-Our analysis found Stony Brook University to be the most popular school for mathematics and statistics students who want to pursue a doctor’s degree in New York.
-SUNY Stony Brook is a very large public school located in the large suburb of Stony Brook.
+Our 2023 rankings named Stony Brook University the most popular school in New York for mathematics and statistics students working on their doctor’s degree.
+SUNY Stony Brook is a very large public school located in the suburb of Stony Brook.

 Women make up 21% of the mathematics and statistics majors at the school.